 Hugged by the Indian Ocean, the Maldives is made up of nearly 1,200 tropical islands.
 Of these, only 200 are inhabited full-time; hotels and resorts hold down the others.
-Each island is sprinkled with palms, lined with beaches, and blessed with catch-your-breath sunsets.
-Visitors most often land in Malé, the tiny capital, before being whisked to their resort hideaway.
-Once settled, travelers find world-class amenities, opulent dining, and a sense of deep tranquility that can only be found in such a secluded locale.
+Each island is sprinkled with palms, ringed by glorious beaches, and blessed with catch-your-breath sunsets.
+Visitors most often land in Malé, the tiny capital, before being whisked to their resort hideaways.
+Once settled there, guests usually find world-class amenities, opulent dining, and a sense of deep tranquility that can only be found in such a secluded paradise.

 Can’t miss things to do in The Maldives

 In the Maldives, it’s impossible to remain indifferent to the ocean’s majesty.
 Travelers who can pry themselves away from the infinity pool gravitate toward the Indian Ocean, and sea life plays a starring role in any Maldives vacation.
 Brilliant fish, gliding stingrays, placid turtles, and sleek sharks swim just offshore.
 Active travelers can snag a snorkel to peer beneath the surface, but the truly adventurous should book a diving excursion.
 Most resorts also offer sailing on a traditional Maldivian boat—for a dash of extra magic, book a sunset cruise or a dolphin-watching tour.

 Food and drink to try in The Maldives